-From the architect.
+Text description provided by the architects.
 The new office of San Paolo Bank in Baia Mare is located on the Unirii Boulevard, line connecting the new center with the south entrance of the city and featuring newly built buildings, as well as currently under construction ones.
 The area has no unitary structure due to the lack of an existing consistent building body, on one hand and, on the other hand due to the failure to observe unitary regulations for the already built constructions.

 Despite the fact that the building does not propose a new function in the context, it brings unusual urbanistic and formal coherence.
 The proposed scale contradicts the trend of forcing the height and the land take, risking to become a rule in urban areas facing densification.
 The unit is withdrawn from the street line, becoming the background for an expanding public area.